hgputnam/c4/docs/about/roadmap.md

 **Outcome**: At the end of this phase, we will have a solid HPC environment that will allow the majority of users to run scientific jobs on C4 that they previously ran on TIPCC.
 We are confident that we can go forward with inviting all TIPCC users.

+**What to expect**: Avoid running multi-day jobs on the scheduler because compute nodes may need to be taken offline and rebooted as soon as possible, even if it requires terminating running jobs.
+Login, data-transfer, and development nodes will be rebooted after asking all users to logged out.

 ### Scheduler

 * [ ] Finalize basic configuration allowing users to submit as much as they want without starving out other users